gleich/optic.docs/docs/tutorial/kiwi.toml.md

 teacher = "Mr. Malan"
 ```

-This configuration file is very important to kiwi and is used all the time.
+This configuration file is very important to optic and is used all the time.
 One big user of this configuration file is the template system.
 To see more options you can add to the configuration file please see the full configuration documentation.